LoopedIn/loopedin-web/README.md

 By this checkpoint we will add UI functionalities for the API end points we created for checkpoint 2, and a few more features.

+**Since all of the API functionality and associated tests are finished in checkpoint 3, we will most likely not be adding additional tests.
+If we run into bugs/corner cases as part our UI devlopment, we will consider corresponding regression tests as our only testcases deliverables**

 **New functionalities that will be supported via UI:-**
  - Create/Read and Update a loop
  - Create a post